 Second, like Mr. Weiss, send the third party a cease and desist later.
 This will force them to face legal consequences for their actions.

 Third, you can provide your own proprietary delivery service.
 Rather than relying on third-party companies to take part of your earnings from your own customers, you can make sure that all of the money stays in-house.
 Remember, the orders aren’t coming from people getting food from Beyond Menu (or Postmates).
 Customers think that they’re ordering from your restaurant directly.
-Essentially, these businesses are stealing money from you when you’re the one doing all the work!
+Essentially, these 3rd party delivery services and ordering portals are stealing money from you when you’re the one doing all the work!

 Partner With Orders2.Me Today